Slapp62/portfolio_site/readme.md

 ## Usage

-Once the portfolio is opened, you can:
+Once the portfolio is open, you can:

 - Navigate through different sections using the sticky-top navbar.
 - Explore the **About Me** section to learn about my background, skills, and design philosophy.